baltic-gtif/assets/README.md

 # assets
 Assets for [baltic eodash-catalog](https://github.com/baltic-gtif/baltic-catalog).

-Relative paths to files within this repository can be used for configuration files like styles, colorlegends, jsonforms, vegacharts as well as thumbnails or descriptions in baltic-catalog repository.
+Use relative paths within the this for configuration files such as styles, color legends, JSON forms, Vega charts, as well as for thumbnails or descriptions in the baltic-catalog repository.

-**This repository is not supposed to be used for larger files like vector or raster data.
-Upload data files using the [file browser](https://documentation.hub.eox.at/publishing-workflow-tutorial/#id-1-uploading-data-with-the-file-browser)**
+**This repository is not intended for large files such as vector or raster data.
+Please upload data files using the [file browser](https://documentation.hub.eox.at/publishing-workflow-tutorial/#id-1-uploading-data-with-the-file-browser)**

 ---